GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 ---
 title: Google Kubernetes Engine quickstart - Create a guestbook with Redis and PHP
-description: Use Google Kubernetes Engine to deploy a Guestbook application with Redis and PHP.
+description: Use Google Kubernetes Engine to deploy a guestbook application with Redis and PHP.
 author: jscud
 tags: Kubernetes
 date_published: 2019-05-09